gsa-oes/office-of-evaluation-sciences/pages/Connect/Events.md

 - February 18, 2021 - Time TBD

 ## Past Federal Workshops

+### Introduction to Quasi-Experimental Designs
+Introduction to impact evaluation designs, other than randomized controlled trials, to understand program impacts.
+- December 8, 2020 from 10:00 am to 12:00 pm

 ### Understanding Null Results
 Discuss and dispel misconceptions about evaluations that show no evidence of impact or provide evidence of no impact, and highlight uses for null results.